 Corn kernels in tea bags are crushed and broken into small pieces to make it quicker to brew.
 The drawback is that it lacks the depth of flavor you get from the whole kernel.
-I use tea bags when I make cold brew roasted corn tea.
-It’s so much easier than brewing whole corn kernels hot then cooling it down.
+I use tea bags when I make cold-brew roasted corn tea.
+It’s so much easier than brewing whole corn kernels hot and then cooling them down.

 WHAT YOU’LL NEED